Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 We’ll cover the different Visa types that can be used to get married in Denmark, along with information on exemptions, and answer some other common questions about Danish Visa requirements within this section.

-Is it possible to get married in Denmark on a student Visa?
+Is it possible to get married in Denmark on a D Visa issued by one of the Schengen States?

 Not everyone who comes to Denmark is subject to Danish Visa requirements;